cosmos/cosmos-sdk/docs/architecture/adr-026-ibc-client-recovery-mechanisms.md

 Note additionally that the header submitted by governance must be new enough that it will be possible to update the light client after the new header is inserted into the client state (which will only happen after the governance proposal has passed).

+This ADR does not address planned upgrades, which are handled separately as per the [specification](https://github.com/cosmos/ics/tree/master/spec/ics-007-tendermint-client#upgrades).

 ## Consequences

 ### Positive